webmaxru/pwatter/README.md

 - If you use `http-server`: Run `http-server dist -p 8080` and open `http://127.0.0.1:8080` in your browser.
 - If you use `Web Server for Chrome`: Start `Web Server for Chrome` extension and point to this folder using "Choose folder" button OR.
 Open the link you see in "Web Server URL(s)" section (make sure the "Automatically show index.html" option is on).

-You should see the page with `PWAatter` header.
+You should see the page with `PWAtter` header.

 ## We are ready to start the workshop!
 Follow the trainer instructions.